knickels/Player-Stage-Manual/INTRO.md

 the `>` character, then hit return.

-The first time, you'll need to download the [example code](/archive/master.zip) which will contain the files.
+The first time, you'll need to download the [example code](../..//archive/master.zip) which will contain the files.

 In many cases, you'll need two windows, since the first command (`player configfile.cfg`) doesn't quit till player is done.

 ## 1.3 - TRY IT OUT
-> If you haven't already, download the sample code from [here](/archive/master.zip)
+If you haven't already, download the sample code from [here](/archive/master.zip)

-> Next, you'll need to extract the sample code.
-To do this, open a
-> terminal and cd to the directory where you put the file
-> `tutorial_code.zip`, then extract using zip.
-Yes, there are
-> GUI-based ways to do this too.
+Next, you'll need to extract the sample code.
+To do this, open a terminal and cd to the directory where you put the file `master.zip`, then extract using zip.
+Yes, there are GUI-based ways to do this too.
 I won't cover them here.

 > `> cd $HOME` I'll assume that you put this directory in your home directory.
 If not, just replace the commands given with the appropriate directory.

-> `> unzip $HOME/Downloads/Player-Stage-Manual-master.zip` (Again,
-> your specific path may differ.)
+> `> unzip $HOME/Downloads/master.zip` (Again, your specific path may differ.)

 > `> cd $HOME/Player-Stage-Manual-master/code` (From here on out, I'll
 > just say \<source_code\> for brevity and generality.)